-21-Card Rummy is an exciting variation of traditional rummy games.
-Played with an extra deck of cards, 21-Cards Rummy incorporates a unique blend of interesting game rules and challenging gameplay.
-Holding 21 physical cards in your hand could get a bit difficult, but JungleeRummy.com offers you an amazing online version of the game that you can play with great ease and have fun!
+21-Card Rummy is an exciting variation of traditional Rummy games.
+Played with an extra deck of cards, 21 Cards Rummy incorporates a unique blend of interesting game rules and challenging gameplay.

-21-Cards Rummy is played between 2 to 6 players with 3 standard decks of 53 cards each, which include one printed Joker per deck.
-Just like in other rummy versions, players play for points that have a pre-decided value (in rupees or play points).
-Before the game starts, each player has to place the minimum amount required on the table and a random toss is made to decide which player will make the first move.
+21-Cards Rummy is played by 2 to 6 players with 3 standard decks of 53 cards each, including one printed Joker per deck.
+Just like in other Rummyversions, players play for points that have a pre-decided value (in rupees or play points).
+Before the game starts, each player has to place the pre-decided amount on the table as a stake.
+Then a random toss is made to decide which player will make the first move.
 Take a look at the game rules below to understand the game well:

-Gameplay: 21 cards are dealt to each player and a wild Joker is selected randomly from the deck of cards.
-The first card from the deck is placed on the open deck and the rest of the cards are placed face down to form a closed deck.
-Players need to arrange their cards in valid sequences and/or sets by picking a card from the closed or open deck and then discarding one of their cards to the open deck on each turn.
-The 21-Card Rummy game rules for Jokers and Value Cards are described below:
+Gameplay: 21 cards are dealt to each player and a wild Joker is selected randomly from the deck of the remaining cards.
+The first card from the remaining deck is placed face up on the table to form the open deck and the rest of the cards are placed face down to form the closed deck.
+Players need to arrange their cards in valid sequences, or sequences and sets by picking a card from the closed or open deck and then discarding one of their cards to the open deck on each turn.
+The 21-Card Rummy game rules about Jokers and Value Cards are described below:

 Value Cards: Value Cards are used in addition to Jokers in the game.
-They can replace any card to form sequences and sets.
+They can replace any cards in sequences and sets.
 There are three different types of Value Cards, which play special roles:

-Cut Joker: The specific card which is randomly selected as the wild Joker at the beginning of the game is called the Cut Joker.
-For example, if 5♣ is selected the wild Joker randomly, then 5♣ will be called the Cut Joker in 21-Card Rummy.
+Cut Joker: The card that is randomly selected as the wild Joker at the beginning of the game is called the Cut Joker.
+For example, if 5? is selected as the wild Joker randomly, then it will be the Cut Joker in 21-Card Rummy.

-Upper Joker: The card which is one rank above the Cut Joker and is of the same suit as the Cut Joker is called the Upper Joker.
-For example, 6♣ will be the Upper Joker if 5♣ is the Cut Joker.
+Upper Joker: The card that is one rank above the Cut Joker and is of the same suit as the Cut Joker is called the Upper Joker.
+For example, 6? will be the Upper Joker if 5? is the Cut Joker.

-Lower Joker: The card which is one rank below the Cut Joker and is of the same suit as the Cut Joker is called the Lower Joker.
-For example, 4♣ will be the Lower Joker if 5♣ is the Cut Joker.
+Lower Joker: The card that is one rank below the Cut Joker and is of the same suit as the Cut Joker is called the Lower Joker.
+For example, 4? will be the Lower Joker if 5? is the Cut Joker.

-Note: If a Printed Joker is selected as the wild Joker, then Ace of Spades becomes the Cut Joker.
-Subsequently, the Lower Joker will be K♠ and the Upper Joker will be 2♠.
+Note: If a Printed Joker gets selected as the wild Joker, then the Ace of Spades becomes the Cut Joker.
+Subsequently, the Lower Joker will be the K and the Upper Joker will be the 2 of Spades.

-The concepts of Tunnela and Dublee make 21-Cards Rummy one of the most exciting variants of rummy.
-Find out how to play the game with Tunnela and Dublee:
+The concepts of the Tunnela and the Dublee make 21-Cards Rummy one of the most exciting variants of Rummy.
+Find out how to form tunnelas and dublees below:

-Tunnela: A Tunnela, is a group of three matching cards of the same rank and the same suit.
-For example, 8♣, 8♣, 8♣ is a Tunnela, as all the three cards are of the same rank (8) and of the same suit (♣).
-A Joker cannot be used to form Tunnela.
-However, three printed Jokers grouped together form a valid Tunnela.
+Tunnela: A tunnela is a group of three cards of the same rank and the same suit.
+For example, 8?, 8?, 8? is a tunnela, as all the three cards are of the same rank (8) and of the same suit (?).
+A Joker cannot be used to form a tunnela.
+However, three printed Jokers grouped together form a valid tunnela.

-Dublee: A Dublee is a group of two matching cards of the same suit and the same rank.
-For example, 4♠, 4♠ is a Dublee, as both the cards are of the same rank (4) and of the same suit (♠).
-Though Jokers cannot be used to form a Tunnela, two printed Jokers grouped together can form a valid Dublee.
+Dublee: A dublee is a pair of two cards of the same suit and the same rank.
+For example, 4?, 4? is a dublee, as both the cards are of the same rank (4) and the same suit (?).
+Though a Joker cannot be used to replace a card in a dublee, two printed Jokers grouped together form a valid dublee.

-You need to complete any of the following objectives and then discard one of your cards to the Finish slot to declare your game.
-The 21-Card Rummy game rules for winning the game are as follows:
+You need to complete any of the following objectives and then discard one of your cards to the Finish Slot to declare your hand.
+According to 21-Card Rummy game rules, you should have the following to declare your hand:

-Minimum 3 pure equences and the remaining cards arranged in sets or sequences.
+Minimum 3 pure sequences and the remaining cards arranged in sets or sequences.

 • 8 Dublees in separate groups.
 The rest of the cards need not be arranged in sets or sequences.